Reviews

 Pick up this book to come face to face with the stealthy creature known as the Mountain Lion.
 Large over-sized colorful photos of the cunning cat add to the appeal of this informative book from the ‘Nature Books’ series.
 The 32-page book offers easy to read type set in a… View →

-A noteworthy review of Our Presidents from Children's Literature on January 1, 2002
+A noteworthy review of Machines at Work from Children's Literature on January 1, 2002

 A noteworthy review of Nonfiction Readers: Level 2 from Children's Literature on January 1, 2002

-WonderBooks, published by The Child’s World, Inc., has a much-needed low level nonfiction series.
-The series in Level 2 includes such titles as Helen Keller, Rosa Parks, Jackie Robinson, Deserts, Forests, Oceans, Underground, Fall, Spring, Summer, Winter, Biking, In-Line Skating,… View →
+Wonderbooks, published by The Child’s World, Inc., has a much-needed low level nonfiction series.
+The series in Level 2 include such titles as Charles Schulz, Rosa Parks, and Jackie Robinson.
+Helen Keller is also in this series.
+The story of Helen Keller is an outstanding example… View →